Summer Youth Camps – Policies and Information

 Background Checks and Training

 All Penn State youth programs have policies in place to ensure the safety of youth participating in our programs is not compromised.
-All Penn State Summer Youth instructors/camp aides/volunteers are required to have a current background check on record with the University, including a Criminal Background Check and Child Abuse Check, and go through training on an annual basis about their responsibilities including safety and security proce-dures.
+All Penn State Summer Youth instructors/camp aides/volunteers are required to have a current Pennsylvania State Police background check, Federal (FBI) Fingerprint Criminal Background Check, Pennsylvania Child Abuse History Clearance, and go through training on an annual basis about their responsibilities including safety and security procedures.
 For more information, view the Information for Parents web page.

 First Aid and Medical Emergencies